Customer Product Usage Information

 License Sync

-Purpose: GitLab collects certain Metrics for Self-Managed instances through License Sync to be able to determine if the amount of users provisioned under a paid license exceeds the monetary value of the subscription.
+Purpose: GitLab collects certain Metrics for Self-Managed instances and Dedicated through License Sync to be able to determine if the amount of users provisioned under a paid license exceeds the monetary value of the subscription.
 If there is a disjunction between the subscription and the number of users under a license, these Metrics are used by the GitLab Fulfillment Team as part of a monthly, quarterly or annual reconciliation process.
 These Metrics also allows us to determine the number of open seats under a license and assists in our analysis of renewals and licensing consolidation.

 Data Sharing: License Sync Metrics are not shared with independent third-parties.
 License Sync, Customer Portal, and data warehouse are GitLab-controlled systems.